-For the 2023 Concept Awards, applications are being accepted specifically for seven technology areas: energy storage, DER integration and load flexibility, transportation electrification, building decarbonization, and industrial decarbonization.
-The specific kinds of technologies within these five areas that will be considered for CalSEED awards can be found on pages 7 and 8 above.
-This table is an exhaustive list of which technology areas are eligible for CalSEED funding in 2023; technologies not in this table are not eligible.
-This is the list for 2023, and it will likely change next year.
-If your technology is not on this list, please consider joining the empower Innovation Network to find out about other public funding opportunities for clean energy technology development.
+For the 2024 Concept Awards, applications are being accepted specifically for seven technology areas: battery circularity, long duration energy storage, and electrifying medium- and heavy-duty vehicles.
+The specific kinds of technologies within these five areas that will be considered for CalSEED awards can be found on page 7 above.
+This table is an exhaustive list of which technology areas are eligible for CalSEED funding in 2024; technologies not in this table are not eligible.
+This is the list for 2024, and it will likely change for future solicitations.
+If your technology is not on this list, please consider joining the Empower Innovation Network to find out about other public funding opportunities for clean energy technology development.